-Completing an EdD isn’t just about money; a doctor of education can open a number of previously closed doors, from broadening your options as an educator to allowing access to the highest ranks of an institution’s administrative system.
+Completing an EdD isn’t just about money; a Doctor of Education can open a number of previously closed doors, from broadening your options as an educator to allowing access to the highest ranks of an institution’s administrative system.
 Some graduates even explore non-academic career paths.

-But which EdD career options currently offers the best salaries?
+But which EdD career options currently offer the best salaries?
 After all, doctorate degrees can be time consuming and expensive, and you’re going to need to earn some return on your investment to make it worth your while.